17 November 2021

 Feste - Michaela Burger; Orsino - Shedrick Yarkpai; Viola - Melanie Munt; Olivia - Alys Daroy; Malvolio - Michael Baldwin; Sir Toby Belch - Paul Westbrook; Sir Andrew Aguecheek - David Daradan; Mariah - Kate Van Der Horst; Sebastian - David Daradan; Antonia - Britt Plummer

 Duration: Two hours plus interval

-Location: Palm House Lawns, Adelaide Botanic Garden – enter via Main Gate on North Tce only
+Location: Palm House Lawns, Adelaide Botanic Garden – entry and exit via Main Gate on North Terrace.

 Who: This performance is suitable for all ages, but please note that this is not a children’s production

 Ticket-holders are welcome to bring their own food.
 However, please note that due to garden regulations, BYO alcohol is not permitted.
 A bar will be available on the night for both alcoholic and non-alcoholic drinks.